-We will enable a two-way exchange between parents and child's forest family lead so that information is shared about nappy changing and toilet training in a way that parents understand and meets the child's needs.
+We will enable a two-way exchange between parents and child's forest family so that information is shared about nappy changing and toilet training in a way that suits the parents and meets the child's needs.
 Parents will be engaged in the process of toilet training and supported to continue toilet training with their child at home.

-We will use appropriate designated facilities for nappy changing which meet the following criteria:
+We will use appropriate designated facilities for nappy changing which meet the following criteria: Version March 2021 Page 27 of 174